congzlwag/ccorr/README.md

 ## Build
     python setup.py build_ext --inplace

-The underlying implementation invokes openmp to multi-thread in Cython, so the building process is a bit OS-dependent.
+The underlying implementation invokes openmp to multi-thread in Cython.
 See [this](https://cython.readthedocs.io/en/latest/src/userguide/parallelism.html) for general practices of parallelization in cython.
+Troubleshoot `setup.py` if there is an error about the `-fopenmp` option in the building process.
+It is known that Microsoft Visual C/C++ compiler takes `-openmp` instead.

 ## Functions
 In addition, there're `ccorr.quadfit` and `ccorr.calc_ellipse_scale2` to further analyze the maximum and the confidence ellipsoid based on the cross-correlation coefficient map.